 Business monitoring includes all activities of reviewing and analyzing the performance of such processes for identifying successes and problems.
 The monitoring process is part of the business process management (BPM) lifecycle.
 BPM monitoring is carried out via business process monitoring software or tools.

 Business process monitoring covers a wide scope of activities that focus on every target of the business.
 For a business process monitoring system to be successful, a structured approach is needed.
 The components of a business process monitoring solution include:

-Technical business process monitoring – this component of business process monitoring focuses on performance analysis of specific systems, software, or equipment.
+Technical business process monitoring – This component of business process monitoring focuses on the performance analysis of specific systems, software, or equipment.
 Technical monitoring is quite popular in organizations, especially those that are keen to check that their ROI is healthy and that their systems are operating at optimum levels.

-Process monitoring – process monitoring is a comprehensive type of BPM because it encompasses the entire spectrum of activities and workflows that exist in a business.
+Activity monitoring – Activity monitoring is a comprehensive type of BPM because it encompasses the entire spectrum of activities and workflows that exist in a business.
 This type compares the performance of systems, equipment, and software, and how they integrate and work within a whole process.
 It is an essential part of business process monitoring systems.

 Need for Business Process Monitoring

 Why do you need a business process monitoring system?
 There are several ways in which process monitoring can help a business.

 Real-time monitoring – BPM monitoring is the ideal way of monitoring the performance of all processes and comparing performances across different processes.
 Monitoring processes help identify duplicate or repetitive tasks and identify problems that cause performance issues.
 Once the process loopholes are identified, it becomes easy to make improvements and track progress.
 This is one of the critical reasons why BPM monitoring can be effective.